wrode/Blog/_posts/2016-05-29-Blockchain.md

 ### Blockchain

-Ok, but what does blockchain have to do with agreements?
+Ok, but what does blockchain technology have to do with agreements?

 Blockchain technology is essentially just a new way to reach agreement about the state of something.
 What's new is that unlike the traditional methods that we mentioned above, the agreement is not administrated (controlled) by a central authority.